Published summary

 • Likely coverage around time changes, tax prep, market nerves, school deadlines, and severe weather would probably sit behind many replies.

-• Relationships, conversations, and how other people shape the day prompts often absorb whatever the wider public mood is already amplifying.
+• Relationships, conversations, and how other people shape the day Questions often absorb whatever the wider public mood is already amplifying.

 What people needed most